krakend/krakend-documentation/backends/flatmap.md

 ---
-lastmod: 2020-07-24
+lastmod: 2023-02-07
 date: 2019-04-05
 toc: true
-linktitle: Array manipulations
+linktitle: Array manipulations, object flattening
-title: Array manipulation - flatmap
+title: "Flatmap: Array manipulation, object flattening"
+description: The flatmap middleware allows you to manipulate collections (or arrays, or lists, you name it) or to flatten objects from the response.
-weight: 70
+weight: 6
 menu:
   community_current:
     parent: "050 Backends Configuration"